How Does Working Remotely Impact My Reasonable Accommodations?

 Reasonable accommodations extend to physical equipment like voice-to-text systems for employees who can’t type or ergonomic standing desks for those with chronic back issues.
 “You had [this equipment] at work.
 But now you don’t have those things.
 What [the employer] should do, for occupational safety, is get those things to your house,” Sperber says.
 “Because that is the office now.
 So all the things that were at the office, within reason, should be at your home office so you can do your work.”

+Remote employees can watch for a few red flags when requesting or being told to work from a home office space.
 “If they’re being asked to do things they hadn’t done before, and if it’s professionally outside their wheelhouse, or they’re being asked to work hours or with materials that they’re not comfortable with, they should address that so they don’t get themselves into trouble,” Sperber says.

 “And certainly, any time they are having physical or emotional problems with what’s going on, they should raise those with their managers or human resources.

-When to Get an Employment Law Attorney Involved
+When To Get an Employment Law Attorney Involved

 When should employees consider getting an employment attorney involved?
 “It’s one of those things that you can’t quite put an exact timeline on,” Sperber says.
 “Hopefully, people sort of know it when they get there.
 I would think, in general, it would be after they’ve already done their best to make telecommuting work.
 If their efforts are not successful or they’re being treated in a way that they think is inappropriate, and they have tried to address that problem and they still have concerns, that would be a good time to reach out to somebody.”